 Behind him, the tiny alien watched him go.
 Then it turned its head back to the closed doors of the trauma room, wrapped its arms around itself and waited.

-Follow the links on my front page to buy ‘LEX TALIONIS’ and read the rest.
+Follow the links at the top to buy ‘LEX TALIONIS’ and read the rest.